Chromosome 6

 Chromosome 6 is one of the 23 pairs of chromosomes in humans.
 People normally have two copies of this chromosome.
-Chromosome 6 spans nearly 171 million base pairs (the building material of DNA) and represents between 5.5 and 6% of the total DNA in cells.
-It contains the major histocompatibility complex, which contains over 100 genes related to the immune response, and plays a vital role in organ transplantation.
+Chromosome 6 spans nearly 171 million base pairs (the building material of DNA) and represents 5.5–6% of the total DNA in cells.
+It contains the major histocompatibility complex, which contains over 132 genes related to the immune response, and plays a vital role in organ transplantation.

 The evolution of human centromere 6

 The centromere of chromosome 6 illustrates an interesting example of centromere evolution.
-It was known that in a Catarrhini ancestor the chromosome 6 centromere was situated near position 26 Mb of the modern human chromosome.
+It was known that in a Catarrhini ancestor the chromosome 6 centromere was situated near position 28 Mb of the modern human chromosome.
 In Macaca mulatta, this old centromere went defunct and repositioned to a different chromosomal location.
 In the case of humans, the old centromere went defunct and a more recent form emerged near the modern position of human cen6 (size of 60 Mb).
 Such cases are known as Evolutionary New Centromeres (ENC).
 This assembly phenomenon of the human chromosome 6 gives researchers an opportunity to investigate the origin of the ENC on chromosome 6.